 When preparing for retirement, there are a lot of things to consider.
-Some can be fairly accurately predicted, and others—like the medical expenses you will incur—are much harder to pinpoint.
-The following provides some key categories to consider when developing your plan.
+Some can be fairly accurately predicted.
+Others—like the medical expenses you will incur—are much harder to pinpoint.
+The following provides some key categories to consider to improve your retirement readiness.

 The length of your retirement is essentially based on your expected life expectancy.
 Of course, this is unknown, but it’s important to put a ‘best guess’ that is on the generous side so you can plan to NOT run out of money.